Category Archives: face masks

 I’m using my wonderful little red sticky thimble (official name: Poke-A-Dot by Jillily Studio) to push my needle through the layers of fabric:

 It took just a few minutes to stitch the sleeve in place.
-(I could have stitched it by machine but then the stitching would show on the front of the mask.)
+(I could have stitched it by machine but then the stitching would have shown on the front of the mask.)

 Here’s what the mask looks like from the inside now: